ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## How to properly use virtual threads

 Virtual threads almost fully support the API and semantics of the pre-existing _Thread_ class.
-But this abstraction essentially shifts the problem of handling thread blocking from the programmer to the Java virtual machine.
+But this abstraction essentially shifts the problem of handling thread blocking from the programmer to the JVM.
 To get real performance gains in concurrent applications, the programmer must know the details of their implementation (or at least the rules of thumb for when virtual threads can be used and when not).

 ### Write blocking synchronous code in the thread-per-task style